TransposeData/docs/docs/quickstart.md

 Take a moment to examine this revised query, and note the (small) differences between this query and our last query.
 Then let it rip!

 {{ transpose_fenced_sql("SELECT\n/* extract date */\ntimestamp::date AS date,\n/* calculate smart floor price as bottom 5 percentile of USD sale prices */\npercentile_disc(0.2) WITHIN GROUP (ORDER BY usd_price) AS floor_price\nFROM ethereum.nft_sales AS sales \n/* specify CryptoPunks contract address */\nWHERE sales.contract_address = '0xBC4CA0EdA7647A8aB7C2061c2E118A18a936f13D'\n/* group sales by date */\nGROUP BY date\n/* skip days with no sales */\nHAVING COUNT(*) > 0; ") }}

+## Now, it's your turn!

+Try experimenting with the requests above yourself.
+For example, you could change the contract addresses to target different NFT collections (i.e. why not give Bored Ape Yacht Club a go?
+The contract address for Bored Ape Yacht Club is `0xBC4CA0EdA7647A8aB7C2061c2E118A18a936f13D` ).

+When you’re ready to experiment further, check out the [ Transpose Atlas ](https://atlas.transpose.io) - a repository of Transpose SQL queries from our staff and from our community.

+You can also check out the [ Transpose Playground ](https://playground.transpose.io) - a dedicated environment for discovering and experimenting with our data.

+Happy building!
+If you ever need help, don’t hesitate to reach out on our [ discord ], or drop us an email at [hello@transpose.io](mailto:hello@transpose.io).